theLeonardoLima/docs/en/development/testing.rst

     }

-It is also important to enable debug in tests that use tokens to prevent the SecurityComponent from thinking the debug token is being used in a non-debug environment.
+It is also important to enable debug in tests that use tokens to prevent the ``FormProtectionComponent`` from thinking the debug token is being used in a non-debug environment.
 When testing with other methods like ``requireSecure()`` you can use ``configRequest()`` to set the correct environment variables::